BOTFatCat/BotOS/README.md

 - 1.6Ghz processor or better
 - Any sound card
 - Any low-end graphics card
+- All other requirements can be found using command: help

 # Setup
 - First, use your favorite python editor to change the directories of the files like: /Users/user/Desktop/BotOSv1.0/thefile